Can Spices Replace Medication?

 Spices are in almost everything: food flavoring, coloring, and even aroma.
 But, could they be used for medicinal purposes?
 Researchers have proven that many species used globally may have antioxidants.

 Antioxidants are molecules that fight free radicals, which are potentially dangerous compounds that, if unbalanced, can lead to serious health issues.
-No need to worry though, our body provides natural antioxidants, but additional ones from spices can be even better.
+No need to worry though, our body provides natural antioxidants, but additional ones from spices can be even better (Healthline).

 Cinnamon - Blood Sugar Balancer

-Cinnamon is one of the most common spices, used in both foods and drinks, to add a sugary flavor to things.
+Cinnamon, consumed regularly by many, is used in both foods and drinks to add a sugary flavor to things.
 Essentially cinnamon can add a sugary taste without putting real sugar in their bodies.
-This can be great for people with a high blood sugar, so when they consume it they can lower their blood sugar.
+This can be beneficial for individuals who exhibit symptoms of high blood sugar, in which cinnamon may lower blood sugar (Hopkins Medicine).

-Tip: Cinnamon can be added daily into beverages like coffee and smoothies, or oatmeal.
+Tip: Cinnamon can be added daily into beverages like coffee and smoothies, or oatmeal (NeoFlam).

 *** While this is a great method of keeping your blood sugar lower, cinnamon is NOT a replacement for diabetes medication.